 Remember my parent’s mortgage process described earlier?
 Getting a mortgage with LendingTree is the polar opposite.
 That often results in significant savings for you as the loan recipient.

-When you go to the LendingTree site, you answer a few simple questions to determine your home buying situation.
+When you go to the LendingTree site, you answer a several simple questions to determine your home buying situation.
 Within a few minutes, you receive rates from up to five lenders for free.

 Each lender lists fees you can expect to pay along with an estimated monthly payment.
 They also have their own specific minimum credit score and down payment to qualify for a mortgage.